 So if you plan on hiring 100 people in the next coming year, shoot for a recruiting budget of about $400,000.
 And remember, the more people you hire, the lower your CPH will be.
 Many fixed costs can be allocated more efficiently over a larger number of hires.
 Also, make room in your budget for certain variables.
 Some roles, such as executive positions will be much harder to fill.
 With this in mind, these numbers should be used for general planning purposes and estimates — not as a hardline guide for exactly how much you’ll spend on each person you hire.
 There is no such thing as a “one size fits all” solution for hiring and budgeting in any industry.

-Last year, many recruiters were expected to hire more personnel on the same budget as 2016.
-If you don’t want to be stuck in this scenario, it’s important that you are mindful of how you approach leadership with your budget proposal and how you go about making the business case if your funding needs have increased.
+It’s important that you are mindful of how you approach leadership with your budget proposal and how you go about making the business case if your funding needs have increased.